stripe/stripe-identity-react-native/README.md

 ## Run the example app

 - Run this command from root folder
-  - `yarn bootstrap`
+  - `cd example && yarn`
+- Install pods for iOS
+  - `cd ios && pod install`
-- Run example app on a specific simulator/emulator
+- Run example app on a specific simulator/emulator from root folder
   - `yarn example ios`
   - or
   - `yarn example android`
+- Or from example folder
+  - `yarn ios`
+  - or
+  - `yarn android`

 ## Contributing